input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/develop/nodes/mithril-client-library.md

 :::info

-Mithril client is an asynchronous library, you will need a runtime to execute your futures.
-We recommend to use the crate [tokio](https://crates.io/crates/tokio), as the library has been tested with it.
+Mithril client is an asynchronous library.
+You will need a runtime to execute your futures.
+We recommend using the crate [tokio](https://crates.io/crates/tokio), as the library has been tested with it.

 :::

-## Using Mithril client library
+## Using the Mithril client library

 Below is a basic example of how to use most of the functions exposed by the Mithril client library: